enonic/old-xp-doc/doc/developer/services/index.rst

 A service controller handles requests to the service.
 The controller is a required file written in JavaScript and must have the same name as the service, i.e. ``services/[service-name]/[service-name].js``.

-A controller exports a method for each type of HTTP request that should be handled.
+A controller exports a function for each type of HTTP request that should be handled.
-The handle method has the request object as a parameter and returns the response object (see :ref:`http_controllers`).
+The handle function takes the request object as a parameter and returns the response object (see :ref:`http_controllers`).

 The following example is a simple service that returns a JSON object with the date and a counter.